TakashiSasaki/NyARToolkit-gradle/readme.jp.txt

 ======================================================================
-NyARToolKit for Android Sample - Markersystem - Simple Cube include NyARToolKit for Android SDK version 4.0.3 and NyARToolKit for Java 4.0.3
+NyARToolKit for Android SDK
+version 4.0.3

 ======================================================================

 NyARToolKit for Android SDK